msillano/tuyaDAEMON/tuyaDAEMON/README.md

 ### configuration

-In addition to usual configuration requirements for the `mySQL`, ´MQTT´ and your `tuya-smart-device` nodes:

 1) Since 2.2.0, all configuration data are in a ´Global MODULE config´ node, with a friendly user interface, mandatory in any module, to make simple the configuration task.
-Refer to the node's info for up-to-date module configuration instructions.
+Refer to this node info for up-to-date configuration instructions for each module.
-  - Only few node-red configuration nodes requires the user direct setup: mySQL, MQTT, tuya-smart-device (new devices).
+  - Only a few node-red configuration nodes still require the user direct setup: mySQL, MQTT, tuya-smart-device (new devices).

 2)  _Global CORE config_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on all devices, that control the _CORE_ behavior on a device/dps basis.
 Any [new device](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON) must be added to it.
 To update/modify/edit this structure:
     - you can edit it directly using the `global CORE config` node.
-    - you can export it to the file `alldevices.json` for backup or to edit it using external editors (e.g. _Notepad++_ and _'JSON Viewer'_ plugin) and back with copy-paste.
+    - you can export it to the file `alldevices.json` for backup or edit it using external editors (e.g. _Notepad++_ and _'JSON Viewer'_ plugin) and back with copy-paste.
     - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can produce an `'alldevice'` scheletron starting from a [_DB of known tuya device definitions_](https://github.com/msillano/tuyaDAEMON/tree/main/devices).

 3) To reduce the workload in the production environment:
-      - `filters xxx` node reduce the info and the DB writing charge (you can also disable the DB nodes if you don't need it).
+      - `filters xxx` node reduce the info and the DB writing charge (you can also disable the DB nodes if you don't need them).
-      - sice 2.2.0: added a general _filtering_ feature, on device/dp basis, user defined in _alldevices_ (see [alldevices wiki](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices#output-control))
+      - since 2.2.0: added a general _filtering_ feature, on device/dp basis, user-defined in _alldevices_ (see [alldevices wiki](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices#output-control))

-4) All nodes requiring or allowing some user update are named with an asterisk (e.g. '*device selector') and in the  'node description' you can found specific instructions.
+4) All nodes requiring or allowing some user update are named with an asterisk (e.g. '*device selector') and in the  'node description' you can find specific instructions.

  ### installation
- - Precondition: It is not required to have any Tuya device to install or test tuyaDAEMON, you can use it as framework for any IOT purpose.
+ - Precondition: It is not required to have any Tuya device to install or test tuyaDAEMON, you can use it as the framework for any IOT purpose.
 You can also never use Tuya devices, but only custom devices (USB, MQTT, tasmotized, etc...).
  - Since ver.2.2.0: you can test any module capabilities and the user can add later the devices.

  - Precondition: clean `node-red` installed and working.